department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### Can I request a Board Appeal?

 You can request a Board Appeal after an initial claim, Supplemental Claim, or Higher-Level Review decision.
-You can't request 2 Board Appeals in a row.
+You can't request two Board Appeals in a row.

 <br>